wpm/Kinbote/README.md

 [General Architecture for Text Engineering (GATE)](https://gate.ac.uk/).
 It uses [Scala's](http://www.scala-lang.org/) cleaner syntax to cut down on the amount of boilerplate code required by these Java-based frameworks.
-It also allows provides a general-purpose cross-programming-language serialization scheme.
+It also allows provides a cross-platform, cross-programming-language serialization scheme.

 ## Getting Started